-This Guide Memo describes the various types of gifts accepted by Stanford University and procedures for handling them.
+This Guide Memo describes the various types of gifts accepted by Stanford University and the procedures for handling them.

 a.
 Prompt Delivery of Gifts

-All gifts arriving at or transferred to any part of the University should be initiated in the Gift Transmittal system by a trained user, and then be sent on the same day the gift is received to the Development Services department in the Office of Development, 326 Galvez Street, mail code 5018.
+All gifts arriving at or transferred to any part of the university should be initiated in the Gift Transmittal system by a trained user, and then be sent on the same day the gift is received to the Development Services department in the Office of Development, 326 Galvez Street, mail code 5018.
 Alternately, gifts may be sent to the local development offices in the schools and departments across campus.
 Gifts to the School of Medicine should always be sent directly to Medical Center Development.
 Gifts should never be sent to the Controller's Office, Fund Accounting, or the Cashier's Office.

 For gifts of equipment, see Guide Memo 4.2.3: Records of Donated Equipment.